Chart Color Schemes

 Infrastructure

-Mawson has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Mawson has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely to impact the region: Mixed-Use Complex in Mawson, Phillip Swimming And Ice-Skating Centre Redevelopment.
-Key projects also include Woden Town Square Precinct Redevelopment and Canberra Hospital Master Plan.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified two projects expected to impact the region.
+Notable ones are Mixed-Use Complex in Mawson, Phillip Swimming And Ice-Skating Centre Redevelopment, Woden Town Square Precinct Redevelopment, and Canberra Hospital Master Plan.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.